Emilj0sE/Hexnode/README.md

 ## Challenges Faced

-During the development of this project, one of the significant challenges was creating a custom-made horizontal slider.
-After some effort and troubleshooting, the slider was implemented successfully, but there are still minor issues that need to be addressed.
+-Custom-Made Horizontal Slider: A significant challenge during development was creating a custom-made horizontal slider.
+After considerable effort and troubleshooting, the slider was implemented successfully.
+Although it is now fully functional, there are still minor issues to address.
+Custom coding was crucial in overcoming these challenges, and future improvements may be required to handle specific edge cases.
-These challenges were overcome through custom coding, and the slider is now fully functional within the constraints of the project.
-Future improvements may be needed to address some edge cases.

-During development, I encountered some challenges while creating the tab contents and implementing the visual effects for them.
-These issues required careful adjustments to ensure the tabs functioned smoothly and matched the intended design.
+-Tab Contents and Visual Effects: Implementing the tab contents and visual effects posed challenges that required precise adjustments.
+The focus was on ensuring smooth functionality and maintaining the intended design.
+These adjustments allowed the tabs to work as expected, closely matching the desired visual style.